Louis Henri, Duke of Bourbon: Wealth

 Chantilly porcelain was established by the Prince de Condé.
 During the Regency his several pensions, together with the income from his extensive estates, gave him an income of 1.8 million livres, the historian Bernier, writing in 1984, estimating the livre as equivalent to about $4.50.

 During the Regency he made large amounts of money by speculating in the financial Système (1716–20) of John Law.
 He bought paper notes, waited for their value to rise, then, before the Système failed in 1720, took them to Law's bank (which had become the national bank) and traded them in for gold.
 On 3 March 1720, following the example of the Prince de Conti who the day before had gone to Law's bank and withdrawn fourteen million livres in gold in several large carts, Bourbon went to the bank and took away twenty-five million.
 The bank closed later that year due to lack of reserves.
 Bourbon made 40 million livres off the Système, or perhaps 20 million.
 Historian James Breck Perkins says, "he asked enormous advantages in return for the protection he extended [to John Law and his associates], and the unfortunate adventurer [Law] was not in a position to say no to so powerful a nobleman."
 After the Système went under, "the government compelled some humbler speculators to disgorge their gains, but no one ventured to disturb the head of the house of Condé."

 Marriages and issue

 On 9 July 1713 at Versailles, he married Marie Anne de Bourbon who died in 1720.
-Marie Anne was the eldest daughter of Marie Thérèse de Bourbon and her husband, François Louis, Prince de Conti.
+Marie Anne was the eldest daughter of Marie Thérèse de Bourbon and François Louis, Prince de Conti.
 His younger sister Louise Élisabeth de Bourbon, married Marie Anne's brother, Louis Armand II de Bourbon, prince de Conti.
 They had no children.
 At her death, Marie Anne gave all her property to her sister Mademoiselle de La Roche-sur-Yon.